 Drink Your Morning Coffee Guilt-Free With These Compostable Capsules

 You try to be a good steward of the earth.
 You cycle to work, recycle cans, and force your kids to take 3-minute showers.
-But there’s one thing you won’t give up no matter how much it’s destroying the planet: single-serve coffee pods.
-Well, thanks to Colonna’s new compostable capsules, you don’t have to.
+But there’s one thing you won’t give up no matter how much it’s destroying the planet: single-serve coffee capsules.
+Well, thanks to Colonna’s new compostable Nespresso coffee capsules, you don’t have to.
 So, please, feel free to stop hiding all of your K-cups behind the Corn Flakes and come out of the pantry.

 Joining the band Green Day on the wild “fourth” wave of eco-friendly coffee, Colonna’s recently unveiled decomposing capsules of high-end java are designed to fit your Nespresso machine.
 Here’s what you need to know about it: